USPBL Reading Program presented by CGC Water and Hungry Howie’s

 What is the USPBL Reading Program?

-The USPBL Reading Program is a fun and way to encourage reading development in students.
-Every student that “hits a home run” receives a free ticket to attend a 2020 baseball game at Jimmy John’s Field, where they will be honored on the field with all of the students who completed the reading program.
+The USPBL Reading Program is a fun way to encourage reading development in students.
+Every student who “hits a home run” receives a free ticket to attend a 2020 baseball game at Jimmy John’s Field, where they will be honored on the field with all of the students who completed the reading program.
 In addition, educators receive a free ticket for assisting with the program, and family members of students are offered discounted ticket options.

 When Can We Start?

-The USPBL Reading Program will kick off on the first day of National Reading Month – March 1st and conclude March 31st!
-Follow the four simple steps below and you will be ready to begin this awesome incentive based reading program!
+The USPBL Reading Program will kick off on the first day of National Reading Month – March 1st and conclude on March 31st!
+Follow the four simple steps below and you will be ready to begin this awesome incentive-based reading program!

 - Enroll in the program by using the submission form below.